 Just imagine having a product, be it a website or a mobile app, optimized only for English (so, a Latin script written from left to right).
 Next month, the product needs to be localized into Arabic and Japanese.

 If you don’t plan such a localization project with your language service provider, you will be overwhelmed by the potential problems.
-Will the translation fit the buttons used in your product, how should the images be displayed to match the translated content, can you support different fonts which need to be used, what will be the final look of the localized product?
-Believe us, smooth localization process is worth planning in advance.
+Will the translation fit the buttons used in your product?
+How should the images be displayed to match the translated content?
+Can you support different fonts that need to be used?
+What will be the final look of the localized product?
+Believe us, a smooth localization process is worth planning in advance.